Fexinidazole: Society and culture

+By 2016, the development cost of fexinidazole has reached $45 million: the final total cost was €55 million.

 Veterinary use

 Fexinidazole is promising in African animal trypanosomiasis.
-Torreele et al. 2010 found the drug to be effective against T. b. gambiense infection of mice, rats, rabbits and beagles.
+Torreele et al. found the drug to be effective against T. b. gambiense infection of mice, rats, rabbits and beagles.
 They also found no toxicity in any of them, including a lack of mutagenicity despite in vitro mutagenicity.

+Synthesis

+Fexinidazole can be synthesized in several steps from nitroimidazole.